What's new

 • The Physics and Psycho-Acoustics of Surround Recording (2005)

+David Griesinger places emphasis on the streaming behavior of sound as he explains perception of direct and reflected sounds in a surround recording context.
 Intelligibility, reverberance, distance, and mud are his major concerns.
 Unlike for Theile and Wittek below, the placement of phantom sources in a coherent spatial continuum is of less concern.
 He states, though, that "Recordings stand or fall on their ability to satisfy the needs of human hearing.
 This is constant among people, even among recording engineers."
-He may not know how much is revealed about the recording technique when a loudspeaker system like the Orion is used to evaluate the plausibility of the auditory scene that is heard.
+He may not be aware how much is revealed about the recording technique when a loudspeaker system like the Orion is used to evaluate the plausibility of the auditory scene that is heard.

 • Multichannel Natural Music Recording based on Psychoacoustic Principles (2001)